jgeraigery/SpotlightHelp/pages/ConnectVMware/vmware_alarm_memoryreposessed.md

 ---

-## When the alarm is raised

-See your VMware administrator for ways to address this issue.
+When this alarm is raised, see your VMware administrator for ways to address this issue.

 {% include links.html %}